 $7 for seniors (aged 65+)

-$5 dollars for children aged 5 to 12
+$5 dollars for students and children aged 5 to 12

 Children under 5 years of age are free.